EstebanBorai/react-golang-chat/README.md

 # gabble
 💬 Tiny chat implementation made with Go and ReactJS

-> This repository is beign mantained at the [whizzes](https://github.com/whizzes) organization.
+> This repository is being maintained at the [whizzes](https://github.com/whizzes) organization.